gabrielmiller/gabrielmiller.github.io/_posts/2012-07-17-php-aspen-leaflet-geojson-oh-my.md

 ---
+date: 2012-07-17
 layout: post
+slug: php-aspen-leaflet-geojson-oh-my
+tags:
+ - web-development
+ - python
+ - php
+ - javascript
 title: Php, Aspen, Leaflet & GeoJSON, Oh my!
-slug: php-aspen-leaflet-geojson-oh-my
-date: 2012-07-17
-categories:
- - WebDev
- - Python
- - PHP
- - Javascript
 ---

 It's been a while since I've written an entry as I've been busy spelunking deep in the depths of the internet.
 First off, I brought a close to my first two larger PHP projects.
 Both of them use a MySQL database, so I think for my next database project I'll try to throw in PostgreSQL.
 I have a couple ideas floating around but what will rise to the top of the glass next has yet to be seen.
 I've been reading about all of the following: